mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Amazon CloudWatch Logs can be used to monitor, store and acsess log files from Amazon EC2 instances, aWS CloudTrail, and other sources.

 Each AWS account is limited to 5,000 alarms per AWS account, and metrics data is retained for two weeks by default.

-### Auto Scaling

-It allows you to scale your Amazon EC2 capacity automatically by scaling out and scaling in according to criteria that you define.

-Auto Scalling Plans

-- Maintain Current Instance Levels: configure your Auto Saling group to maintain a mininum or spedific number of runnign instances at all times.
-- Manual Scaling: most basic way to scale your resources.
-Case like, release of a new game version that will be available for downoad and require a user registration.
-- Scheduled Scaling: need arises on a predicteable schedule.
-E.g., recurring events in end-of-month
-- Dynamic Scaling: lets you define parameters that control the Auto Scaling process in a scaling policy.

-Auto Scalling Components

-1. launch configuration
-2. Auto Scaling Group.
-A collection of Amazon EC2 instances managed by the Auto caling servcie.
-3. an optional scaling policy

 ## AWS Identity and Access Management (IAM)